Menu

 What is a credit score?

 The higher your score, the better.
 But what do these numbers mean?
 Credit reporting agencies in Canada collect information on consumers like us.
-They know how often we pay our bills, when we pay our bills, and how long it takes us to pay our bills.
+They know how often we pay our bills, when we pay our bills and how long it takes us to pay our bills.
 They’ll share this information with financial institutions and credit providers if you provide them with permission to do so.

 Your score is calculated through careful analysis of information in your credit report by the credit bureau, either Equifax or TransUnion.
 Financial institutions use this information to help make decisions about the services and products they offer you, such as interest rates and insurance premiums.

-This information also relates to your debt: how much you have, how long it takes you to pay back, what type you have, and how long you’ve had it.
+This information also relates to your debt: how much you have, how long it takes you to pay back, what type you have and how long you’ve had it.

 Don’t know your score?
 You can check your credit score for free with Borrowell!
-Over two million Canadians have signed up with Borrowell to get their Equifax credit score and credit report for free.
+Over three million Canadians have signed up with Borrowell to get their Equifax credit score and credit report for free.

-Why does my credit score matter?
+Why does your credit score matter?

 Your credit score is a measure of trust: the higher your score, the more trust lenders and institutions will have in your ability to pay them back.
-A good credit score can help you improve your financial well-being and make getting a mortgage, buying a car, or starting a business a lot easier (and cheaper!).
+A good credit score can help you improve your financial well-being and make getting a mortgage, buying a car or starting a business a lot easier (and cheaper!).
 Check out what the current credit score requirements are for a mortgage in Canada.

-Who determines my credit score?
+Who determines your credit score?

 In Canada, we have two credit reporting agencies – Equifax and TransUnion.
-They are both independent companies who gather credit information from your financial institutions (e.g. like your payment history), phone and utility companies.
+They are both independent companies who gather credit information from your financial institutions (e.g. your payment history), phone and utility companies.
 They then create complex models using this information and produce credit scores.

 Where can I get my credit score?